By Victoria Walling

 Finding the Balance in the Market

-Healthy food and beverage brands are now challenged to become distinct enough to attract consumers.
+Better-for-you F&B CPG brands are now challenged to become distinct enough to attract consumers.
 As the world goes through scientific, social, and technological innovations and advances, there are more options available today than there were in previous years.

 Take the choice of what milk to buy as one example of how privy we can become to having access to an abundance of choices.
 Imagine you walking down aisle 4 where all the milk products are and you’re presented with 88 different brands and options – should you go dairy or plant-based milk?
 Low fat or non-fat?
 1% or 2%?
 Full milk or skim milk?
 Soy milk or almond milk?
 Sweetened or unsweetened?
 Original flavor or chocolate?
 This can get confusing for consumers but can present a great opportunity for brands to further drill down their unique positioning and establish their product differentiation.